MobilityData/awesome-transit/README.md

 #### GTFS Realtime Validators

 - [gtfs-realtime-validator](https://github.com/CUTR-at-USF/gtfs-realtime-validator) - A GTFS-realtime validation tool developed by the Center for Urban Transportation Research at the University of South Florida.
 Also includes an integrated version of the [gtfs-validator](https://github.com/conveyal/gtfs-validator) tool.
-- [Web gtfs-realtime-validator (hosted by TransitScreen)](http://gtfsrealtimevalidator.transitscreen.com/) - a web-based interface to [gtfs-realtime-validator](https://github.com/CUTR-at-USF/gtfs-realtime-validator).
+- [Web gtfs-realtime-validator (hosted by TransitScreen)](http://gtfsrealtimevalidator.transitscreen.com/) - A web-based interface to [gtfs-realtime-validator](https://github.com/CUTR-at-USF/gtfs-realtime-validator).

 #### GTFS Realtime Archival Tools